 A native of Minneapolis, MN and a graduate of the University of WI-Madison, Chris landed in Colorado in 2000 and currently lives in Fort Collins, CO with his wife, two children and two dogs.

-Second Impressions Youth Garden is not only a community organization but a tool that believes in ensuring that communities are equipped and can gain a wealth of knowledge as it pertains to their communities and the resources that will assist their sustainability and knowledge.
-Tonoa was chosen to exhibit at TEDXMileHigh: Humankind in June 2019, and now seats on the Exhibits Board for TEDxMileHigh.
-Tonoa is also works closely with MBSK Colorado’s Wellness program.
-Second Impressions Youth Garden had the opportunity to show how society can bridge the gap with our differences to elevate and grow to the next level, with their Community Mapping Experience.
-Tonoa, was recently selected to facilitate a workshop at 2020 National Mentoring Summit in Washington, DC.
+As an advocate for her community and believes in accessibility and sustainability for all regardless of their story and believes in giving the community the opportunities they need to learn, grow, and thrive.
+Tonoa was chosen to exhibit at TEDXMileHigh: Humankind in June 2019, and now sits on the Exhibits Board for TEDxMileHigh.
+Tonoa also works closely with MBSK Colorado’s Wellness program as the VP of Health and Wellness as well as with the Colorado Department of Public Health and Environment on Racial Equity and Strategic Planning.
+SIYG Consulting Firm LLC (at the time Second Impressions Youth Garden) had the opportunity to show how society can bridge the gap with our differences to elevate and grow to the next level, with their Community Mapping Experience.
+In addition, Tonoa was selected to facilitate a workshop at the 2020 National Mentoring Summit in Washington, DC.
+Recently, being a part of community dialogue as a speaker for Imperfect Pixels where she spoke on Restorative Practices and Mental Health in a series called Art & Justice.
+She is also a staunch community advocate and supporter of small businesses and community!

 Daniel was born and raised in Georgia where he completed his undergraduate degree from Valdosta State University.
 Daniel started his career working for the Boys & Girls Club and has since worked with several top tier nonprofits doing fundraising, strategic planning, and public relations.